cartheur/ideal/README.md

 5: PLEASED
 ```

-Your activity, for Lesson 3, is to understand the trace in Table 3.4.
+Your activity, for Section 3, is to understand the trace in Table 3.4.
 On Cycle 0, why did the agent choose `e1`?
 Why did it receive `r2`?
 On Cycle 1, why did it choose `e1` again?
 Why did it receive `r1`?
 On Cycle 3, why did it choose `e2` and received `r2`?
 What will the agent do after cycle 5, and what will be its mood?

 ## 3.5: Selected readings on constructivist epistemology for artificial intelligence